 MORE: SoundMagic E10S review

 The Sony MDR-EX650AP seriously impressed us, walking away with the headphones Product of the Year title at the 2014 Awards.
-They may have been beaten to that prize by the Sennheisers this year but they remain a fine choice.
+They may have been beaten to that prize by the Sennheisers in 2015 but they remain a fine choice.

 Constructed from brass, the EX650APs deliver an open soundstage with expert placement.
 Tonal balance is well judged too - quite simply, these Sonys will sound great whatever music you play.